tacobayle/tfNestedVsphere7NsxAvi/README.md

 ### NSX Manager deployment

 It will deploy a single NSX Manager on the top of the management PG (connected to the management network of the underlay infrastructure).
-IP is defined in vcenter.dvs.portgroup.management.nsx_ip.
+IP is defined in vcenter.vds.portgroup.management.nsx_ip.

 ### NSX configuration:
 - NSX license